Kowal1616/simple-investing/README.md

 All functions are stored in *helpers.py* and called in *app.py* on sturtup and than once a month via scheduler.

 #### **Re 7:**
-The portfolio comperison tool (= index page table) displays data from the database. `@app.route('/api/data')` is making the data available for `@app.route("/")` and on index page I use *Grid.js* library to create the table.
+The portfolio comperison tool (= index page table) displays data from the database. `@app.route('/api/data')` is making the data available for `@app.route("/")`.
+On the index page I use *Grid.js* library to create the table.
 It makes it easy to create it simple and slick with custom sorting - exactly as I need it.
+Table can be 'scrolled' to the right to access more data.

 I also use *Bootstrap* template (I link to the author in the footer of each page).

 #### **Additional features**
 User can access each Portfolio and Etf profile page with additional information and link to official profile (Etfs).
 Those are accesible both via collapsable menu and by clicking Portfolio/Etf name in the table.